-- People with RA have a 50-70 percent higher risk for cardiovascular disease than the general population.
+- People with RA have a 50% to 70% higher risk for cardiovascular disease than the general population.

-- People with OA face a 24 percent higher risk for cardiovascular disease than the general population.
+- People with OA face a 24% higher risk for cardiovascular disease than the general population.

 - Nearly half of all adults with heart disease also have arthritis.